MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 When changes can't be loaded, Azure Monitor's Change Analysis service presents this general error message.
 Here are a few known causes:

-* Internet connectivity error from the client device.
+* Internet connectivity error from the client device
-* Change Analysis service being temporarily unavailable.
+* Change Analysis service being temporarily unavailable

 Refreshing the page after a few minutes usually fixes this issue.
 If the error persists, [submit an Azure support ticket](https://azure.microsoft.com/support/).

-## Resolve "Only partial data loaded" error message
+## Resolve the "Only partial data loaded" error message

 This error message may occur in the Azure portal when loading change data via the Change Analysis home page.
 Typically, the Change Analysis service calculates and returns all change data.
 However, in a network failure or a temporary outage of service, you may receive an error message indicating only partial data was loaded.

 To load all change data, try waiting a few minutes and refreshing the page.
 If you're still only receiving partial data, [submit an Azure support ticket](https://azure.microsoft.com/support/).

-## Resolve "You don't have enough permissions to view some changes.
+## Resolve the "You don't have enough permissions to view some changes.
 Contact your Azure subscription administrator" error message

 This general unauthorized error message occurs when the current user doesn't have sufficient permissions to view the change.
-At minimum, the following permissions are required for these corresponding actions:
+At a minimum, the following permissions are required for these corresponding actions:

 * To view infrastructure changes returned by Azure Resource Graph and Azure Resource Manager, reader access is required.
-* For web app in-guest file changes and configuration changes, contributor role is required.
+* For web app in-guest file changes and configuration changes, a contributor role is required.

-## Resolve "Cannot see in-guest changes for newly enabled Web App" error message
+## Resolve the "Cannot see in-guest changes for newly enabled Web App" error message

 You may not immediately see web app in-guest file changes and configuration changes.
 Prepare for brief downtime and restart your web app.
 After that, you should be able to view changes within 30 minutes.
 If not, [submit an Azure support ticket](https://azure.microsoft.com/support/).